zhangyihome/code-push-cli/cli/README.md

 * **Pending** - The number of times this release has been downloaded, but not yet installed.
 This would only apply to updates that aren't installed immediately, and helps provide the broader picture of release adoption for apps that rely on app resume and restart to apply an update.

 * **Rollbacks** - The number of times that this release has been automatically rolled back on the client.
 Ideally this number should be zero, and in that case, this metric isn't even shown.
 However, if you released an update that includes a crash as part of the installation process, the CodePush plugin will roll the end-user back to the previous release, and report that issue back to the server.
-This allows your end-users to remain unblocked in the event of broken releases, and by being able to see this telemtry in the CLI, you can identify erroneous releases and respond to them by [rolling it back](#rolling-back-undesired-updates) on the server.
+This allows your end-users to remain unblocked in the event of broken releases, and by being able to see this telemetry in the CLI, you can identify erroneous releases and respond to them by [rolling it back](#rolling-back-undesired-updates) on the server.

 When the metrics cell reports `No installs recorded`, that indicates that the server hasn't seen any activity for this release.
-This could either be because it precluded the plugin versions that included telemtry support, or no end-users have synchronized with the CodePush server yet.
+This could either be because it precluded the plugin versions that included telemetry support, or no end-users have synchronized with the CodePush server yet.
 As soon as an install happens, you will begin to see metrics populate in the CLI for the release.

 ## Releasing app updates